-- 4. Students enrolled in Grade 10, 11, or 12 who do not have a "B" average in completed high school courses may be deemed eligible to participate in dual enrollment courses pending demonstrated ability to benefit as documented by successful completion and placement identification on assessments approved by the Department of Postsecondary Education.
-Students eligible under this section will be restricted to pursuing career/technical and health-related courses.
-Students enrolled under this provision must have earned a "B" average in high school courses related to the occupational/technical studies, if applicable, which the student intends to pursue at the postsecondary level and have maintained an overall grade point average of 2.50.
-Students enrolled under this provision must have written approval of the students' principal and superintendent. - (b) Course offerings. - 1.
+- (b) Course offerings. - 1.
 Courses shall be postsecondary/college level.
 Postsecondary/college level remedial courses shall not meet the requirements of this program. - 2.
 Students enrolled in courses offered during the normal high school day on or off the high school campus shall have prior permission of the students' principal, superintendent, and the participating postsecondary institution president. - 3.
 Local boards of education shall adopt policies addressing parental permission and travel for courses offered off the high school campus during the normal school day. - (c) Credits.
+One (1) three semester hour postsecondary/college level course shall equal one (1) high school Carnegie credit in the same or related subject.

+Semester credit hours at the postsecondary level for high school courses specifically named as a requirement for graduation as outlined in AAC Rule 290-3-1-.02 (8)(a) are determined according to guidelines established by the SDE.

-Ten quarter/six semester credit hours at the postsecondary level shall equal one credit at the high school level in the same or related subject.
-Partial credit agreements shall be developed between the local board of education and participating postsecondary institutions. - (d) Articulation.
-Four year colleges/universities are encouraged to participate in this program utilizing the same guidelines. - (e) Early College Enrollment Program (ECEP). - 1.
-Local boards of education may elect to participate in the ECEP, a dual enrollment program for career and technical education students, following established guidelines found in the Career and Technical Education Methods of Administration Manual.
-Guidelines may be obtained from the Career and Technical Education Section. - 2.
-This program will become effective for the juniors and seniors beginning with the 2008-2009 school year. - (12) Correspondence Courses.
-Credit for correspondence courses may be allowed only on the following conditions: - (a) Written approval must be given by both the principal and superintendent before the correspondence work is begun. - (b) Credits can be earned through correspondence from institutions recognized by the State Department of Education and from institutions accredited by the national accrediting agency recognized by the U.S. Office of Education. - (c) Only one credit may be earned during the regular school year by a student, and this credit shall be included in calculating his program of study. - (d) Correspondence work should be taken only when the curricular offerings deny a student a course he particularly needs. - (13) Online Courses.
+Partial/full credit agreements shall be developed between the local board of education and participating postsecondary institutions for courses that are excluded from the SDE guidelines for assigning credit. - (d) Articulation.
+Four year colleges/universities are encouraged to participate in this program utilizing the same quidelines. - (e) Early College Enrollment Program (ECEP). - Local boards of education may elect to participate in the ECEP, a dual enrollment program for career and technical education students, enrollment program for career and technical education students, following established guidelines found in the Career and Technical Education Methods of Administration Manual.
+Guidelines may be obtained from the Career and Technical Education Section.

+- 2. This program will become effective for the juniors and seniors beginning with the 2008-2009 school year. - (12) Correspondence Courses.
+Credit for correspondence courses may be allowed only on the following conditions: - (a) Written approval must be given by both the principal and superintendent before the correspondence work is begun. - (b) Credits can be earned through correspondence from institutions recognized by the State Department of Education and from institutions accredited by the national accrediting agency recognized by the U.S. Office of Education.

+- (c) Only one credit may be earned during the regular school year by a student, and this credit shall be included in calculating his program of study. - (d) Correspondence work should be taken only when the curricular offerings deny a student a course he particularly needs. - (13) Online Courses.
 Credit for online courses may be allowed only on the following conditions: - (a) Credit Restrictions. - 1.
 Written approval must be given by both the principal and superintendent before the on-line course is begun. - 2.
 Online courses qualifying for credit in required courses must contain all required content identified in Alabama courses of study.

-290-3-1-.02(13)(a)3.
-290-3-1-.02(13)(f)
+290-3-1-.02(13)(a)3..02(13)(f)